Remember to Forget

 For Cass, the girl who survived her father’s desertion and best friend’s battle with cancer, love doesn’t come with the possibility of loss but the certainty of it.
 When the hot boy at her new school seems interested in her, Cass keeps their relationship a secret.
 At first it’s just flirtation and fun, but Cooper isn’t satisfied with the cool exterior Cass shows everyone else.
 He wants the real her.

 And just when she’s ready to let him into her heart, he’s gone.
 Dead.
 Murdered.
 Worse still, her friend Gavin gets blamed for it.
 All Cass can do now is try to piece together who Cooper really was and why the real killer wanted him dead.
-Her search unearths truths she is barely able to face and forces her to confront … Continue reading
+Her search unearths truths she is barely able to face and forces her … Continue reading

 Kathleen Cook Waldron